Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Background

 \subsection{Model-Based Clustering}

-One common method for clustering is model-based clustering which makes use of a finite mixture model.
-A $G$ component finite mixture model assumes a random vector $\vecX$ has density
+Model-based clustering, using a finite mixture model, is a common clustering approach.
+A $G$-component finite mixture model assumes a random vector $\vecX$ has density

-where $\bvtheta=\left(\pi_1,\pi_2,\ldots,\pi_G,\btheta_1,\btheta_2,\ldots,\btheta_G\right)$, $f_g(\cdot)$ is the $g$th component density, and $\pig>0$ is the $g$th mixing proportion such that $\sum_{i=1}^G\pig=1$. \cite{mcnicholas16a} traces the relationship between clustering and mixture models all the way back to \cite{tiedeman55} with the earliest use a mixture model for clustering presented in \cite{wolfe65} who used a Gaussian mixture model.
+where $\bvtheta=\left(\pi_1,\pi_2,\ldots,\pi_G,\btheta_1,\btheta_2,\ldots,\btheta_G\right)$, $f_g(\cdot)$ is the $g$th component density, and $\pig>0$ is the $g$th mixing proportion such that $\sum_{g=1}^G\pig=1$.
+Typically, the mixture model assumes the component densities to be of the same type for each component $g$, e.g., Gaussian, t-distribution, etc. \cite{mcnicholas16a} traces the relationship between clustering and mixture models all the way back to \cite{tiedeman55}, with the earliest use of a mixture model for clustering presented in \cite{wolfe65} who used a Gaussian mixture model.
 Other early work in the area of Gaussian mixture models can be found in \cite{baum70} and \cite{scott71}.

-The mathematical tractability of the Gaussian mixture model has made it very popular in the literature, however; a Gaussian distribution may not be appropriate in the presence of asymmetry or outliers.
-To combat this issue work in the area of non-Gaussian mixtures has become popular including distributions with parameterization for concentration such as the $t$ distribution \citep{peel00,andrews11,andrews12,lin14} and the power exponential distribution \citep{dang15}.
-There has also been recent work in the area of skewed distributions such as the skew-$t$ distribution, \citep{lin10,vrbik12,vrbik14,lee14,murray14b,murray14a} and the generalized hyperbolic distribution, \cite{browne15}.
+The mathematical tractability of the Gaussian mixture model has made it very popular in the literature; however, a Gaussian distribution may not be appropriate in the presence of asymmetry and/or heavy tails .
+To combat this issue, work in the area of non-Gaussian mixtures has become popular including distributions with parameterization for concentration such as the $t$ distribution \citep{peel00,andrews11a,andrews11b,andrews12,lin14} and the power exponential distribution \citep{dang15}.
+Additionally, in the area of robust clustering, one could consider a contaminated approach \citep{punzo16}, a trimmed likelihood approach \citep{escudero20}, or the OCLUST algorithm \citep{clark24}.
+There has also been significant work in the area of mixtures of skewed distributions such as the skew-$t$ distribution \citep{lin10,vrbik12,vrbik14,lee14,murray14b,murray14a}, the normal-inverse Gaussian distribution \citep{karlis09,ohagan16,fang22}, the generalized hyperbolic distribution \citep{browne15,tortora16,wei19,wei20}, and the skewed power exponential distribution \citep{dang23}.

-Although model-based clustering with the aforementioned distributions have been shown to exhibit good performance for lower dimensional datasets, they generally fail due to the number of free covariance parameters being quadratic in the dimension.
-Therefore, for higher dimensional datasets, the model is essentially overfitted which can lead to multiple possibilities for assignments of observations to clusters ultimately resulting in poor classification performance.
+While there have been some attempts at incorporating shrinkage into model-based clustering \citep[e.g.,][]{bhattacharya14a,casa20}, approaches for high-dimensional data have generally shied away from shrinkage.
+The work presented herein is a step towards addressing this gap.